bayareawebpro/laravel-examples/forge-advanced-config.md

 Upload to `/home/forge/nginx-ssl.conf`

 > Notice:  These directives are less secure (IE Support) than the forge defaults and should not be used for any application that stores sensitive data.
 Wide compatibility comes with tradeoffs.
+That being said, choose the cyphers and protocols that best suite your application and customer needs.

 ```nginx
 # Add Cyphers